angelikilazaridou/angelikilazaridou.github.io/index.md

 href="http://www.coli.uni-saarland.de">Computational Linguistics at the University of Saarland</a> working with <a href="http://ivan-titov.org">Ivan Titov</a> and <a href="http://www.uni-trier.de/index.php?id=46381">Caroline
-Sporleder</a> on Sentiment Analysis.
-And before that, I was a Computer Science BSc student working with <a href="http://users.iit.demokritos.gr/~paliourg">Georgios Paliouras</a> on Sentiment Analysis.</p>
+Sporleder</a> on Sentiment Analysis, supported by an Erasmus Mundus Masters scholarship in Language and Communication Technology (<a href="https://lct-master.org/">EM-LCT</a>).
+And before that, I was a Computer Science
+BSc student working with <a
+href="http://users.iit.demokritos.gr/~paliourg">Georgios Paliouras</a> on
+Sentiment Analysis.</p>